eintracht-stats/eintracht-stats.github.io/_posts/2005-04-22-heimserie-haelt-an-10--sieg-in-folge---.md

 ---
 layout: post
-title: Heimserie hält an!
-10. Sieg in Folge...
+title: "Heimserie hält an!
+10. Sieg in Folge..."

 ---